kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ------

-### ArcGIS Web Application, utilizing model builder and spatial analysis toolbox.
+### ArcGIS Web Application, Utilizing Model Builder and Spatial Analysis Toolbox.

 * Utilizing model builder in ArcGIS, this web application creates a model for interpolating geochronologic ages within the Chester Dome.
 For successful completion of this assignment, data had to be compiled into a single data set, topology errors were corrected, and the we application was deployed utilizing ArcGIS Online.